FlammaVulpes/poorly-coded-stuff/README.md

 # random-crappy-stuff
 <center>
-Absolutely random and poorly codeed projects I've done for college or fun.
+Absolutely random and poorly coded projects I've done for college or fun.

 They work, though.